Gersondelacruzdeveloper/yara-beach/README.md

 - Database schema design was created using [DrawSql](https://drawsql.app/), see below.
 ![Database Design](./myonlinerecipes/static/documentation/Database_schama.png)

-### Surface

-##### Design
-The Project Design is a combination of my own design implemented with the bootstrap framework.
-The colour helps the website to stand out and give a clear meaning of what the website is about as the colour is usually found in food and nature.
-Its aim is to be engaging, alluring, and cohesive.

 ##### Logo design
 The logo of the site is located on the left side of the navbar as the bootstrap standard logo, and it is bigger than the others links in order to stand out. and make it recognised by the users.